 I have never had such nightmares; not because I never applied for a job but because I have never used drugs.
 I also have never been subjected to employee drug testing not because the company wasn’t keen but because I was keen not to be subjected to such tests.
-Well, I don’t use drugs but that does not mean that I can let someone test me.
-Hire me if my skills are impressive but not because I lead a drug free life is my stand.
+Well, I don’t use drugs, but that does not mean that I can let someone test me.
+Hire me if my skills are impressive but not because I lead a drug-free life is my stand.
 The good news for the likes of me and the opposite as well is that employee drug testing is ceasing to exist, at last.

 Why Employee Drug Testing May Not Be The Perfect answer

 Rejecting a candidate because of drug use cannot do much to improve the prospects of the company.
-The firm may be rejecting great talent for no logical reason; shareholders may lose interest in the company, which keeps rejecting candidates leaving a skeletal workforce to carry on with the job.
+The firm may be declining great talent for no logical reason; shareholders may lose interest in the company, which keeps rejecting candidates leaving a skeletal workforce to carry on with the job.
 Here are some reasons why employees should not go for drug testing their candidates.

 No Drug-Induced Lower Performance